NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 	however as Roclesia regains power.

 ## Barcazona:
-Sidio Barca:Tan skin.
+Sidio Barca: Tan skin.
 Newer civilization that sprung
-	up as they developed sea vessels that could travel across to Rocevelen and Cumacura (seas are very rough) and more recently even to Berringia.
+	up as they developed sea vessels that could travel across to Rocevelen and Cuma Cura (seas are very rough) and more recently even to Berringia.
 Ruled by a Duke with a Senate and significant wealthy families.
 	Think Venice mixed with some Turkish elements.

-## Cumacura:
+## Cuma Cura:
 Varied people groups.
 Known by the sb's as
 	the Spice Islands.
-Variety of Flaura and fauna not seen in the rest of the world.
+Variety of Flora and fauna not seen in the rest of the world.

 # Berringia:

 ## Eskillia:
-Pale to fair complextion, Built an entire
+Pale to fair completion, Built an entire
 	kingdom centered around using the Stone of Eskil to build up the Iron City.
 When the Stone rejected the last prince, the city went into disarray.
 Since